JonathonLazenby/atlas-simple_shell/README.md

 To showcase what we have learned in these last few months, while also showing where we can improve.

 # Included Files
-Shell.c - super simple shell
+- Shell.c - super simple shell
-README.md - Introduction, description, and general information.
+- README.md - Introduction, description, and general information.
+- shell3 - Another earlier version of super simple shell to help with some problmes in Shell.c that we were stuck on.
 # Installation
 - Clone current Repo
 - cd to atlas-simple_shell